Ask ChatGPT for the best plumber in your city. It'll give you a name. Maybe two. Now ask yourself: is your business one of them?

 Your customers are already asking AI

 The age group leading adoption is 30-44 year olds, at 64%.
 If you run a home services company, these are your buyers.
-Homeowners looking for HVAC, plumbing, roofing, electrical.
-They're typing "who's the best HVAC company near me?" into ChatGPT instead of Google, and ChatGPT is giving them one answer.
+Homeowners looking for HVAC, plumbing, roofing, electrical, pest control, garage doors, and restoration.
+They are typing "who's the best HVAC company near me?" into ChatGPT instead of Google, and ChatGPT is giving them one answer.
+The operating implications are covered in How Home Services Brands Get Recommended by AI.

-Here's how AI search market share breaks down right now, per First Page Sage (March 2026):
+Here's how standalone AI search market share breaks down right now, per First Page Sage (May 2026):

 The Google reviews problem